 American Airlines Irregular Operations (also known as Schedule Irregularities or simply shortened to IRROP) is a delay or cancellation to your flight prior to departure.

-However, these are specifically unforeseen issues which happen to an airlines schedule (be it an issue with a plane i.e. mechanical issue or an external factors such as weather) and is completely out of the airlines control.
+However, these are specifically unforeseen issues that happen to an airlines schedule (be it an issue with a plane i.e. mechanical issue or external factors such as weather) and is completely out of the airline’s control.

 Defining what an American Airlines Irregular Operations is…

 This is important as your rights commence (aside from statutory rights) commence from when the airline policy deems it to be an IRROP.

 American Airlines defines an IRROP as a delay or cancellation to a flight schedule up to 72 hours prior to the scheduled departure.
 As such, anything outside this window would be classed as a schedule change which have their own rules.